 While the "cutting-edge technology" name for this is IoT, for most in the field, this is just a remote monitoring system.

-What a potential IoT / remote monitoring solution would look like for a wastewater treatment plant
+What an IoT / remote monitoring surveillance would look like for a wastewater treatment plant

 Step One: Data